What-Zit-Tooya/Ad-Block/README.md

 # WhatZitTooya's Ad-Block
 Supplementary filter to block Mobile Ads, Logs & Tracking.
 You still need 3rd party Ad-Block filter list like AdGuard Base, AdGuard DNS filter, and others to make your Ad-Blocker stronger.

-Also there is additional blocklist for Xiaomi, Huawei and Oppo mobile phones (maybe Realme too).
-My main Ad-Block block `graph.facebook.com` , `graph.instagram.com` and another `Facebook` related ads server.
-Make sure you whitelist `Facebook` app if you encounter any issue.
+Also there are additional blocklist for Xiaomi, Huawei, Oppo (maybe Realme too), Infinix, Samsung and Meizu.

 # Subscribe
 **Subscribe** | **Purpose**